topcoat/topcoat.github.com/src/documents/posts/npm-all-the-things/index.html.md

 ## Component Development

-We have been getting a lot of requests to explain how to add components to Topcoat and to be honest until this release it was a lot harder than we wanted to be.
+We have been getting a lot of requests to explain how to add components to Topcoat and to be honest until this release it was a lot harder than we wanted it to be.
 As of this release we are really happy with our component development proces.
 Tutorial being worked on right now!

 ## New components